jamesrosing/dashboard/memory-bank/progress.md

 ## Current Status

-We have completed the initial architecture setup and several key creative design phases.
-The project is progressing according to the Level 3 implementation plan, with clear phases and milestones.
+We have successfully implemented the core 3D visualization system for the real-time entity dashboard.
+The implementation includes a comprehensive entity rendering system, state management, and UI components for entity monitoring and control.

 ## What Works